singlestore-labs/singlestoredb-dev-image/README.md

     ghcr.io/singlestore-labs/singlestoredb-dev
 ```

 After creating the container with a volume, you can re-create the container using the same volume to keep your data around.
 This can be used to upgrade SingleStore to new versions without loosing your data.
-Keep in mind that SingleStoreDB does **not** support downgrading.
+Keep in mind that SingleStore does **not** support downgrading.
 Make sure to take a backup of the volume before running the upgrade.

 > **Note**
 > In order to mount a host volume to the `/data` directory, you will need to chown the volume to UID=999 and GID=998 before mounting it.
 The volume will be initialized automatically if empty.
 Host volumes are only supported by the `/data` directory.